Mad cow crisis: Ban on meat and bone meal

-As early as July 1988, the UK took the decision to ban the use of animal proteins in cattle feed, quickly followed by the other countries concerned, such as France in 1990.
+In July 1988, the UK took the decision to ban the use of animal proteins in cattle feed, quickly followed by the other countries concerned, such as France in 1990.
 In 1991, the UK banned the use of meat and bone meal in fertilizers; in 1994, France extended the ban to other ruminants; in October 1990, France banned the use of high-risk materials (brains, spinal cord, etc.) in the manufacture of meat and bone meal (June 1996); and in August 1996, France banned the consumption of meat and bone meal by other species (November 2000).

 Despite all these precautions, new cases continue to be discovered, even in animals born after these measures were taken.
 In 2004, the UK recorded 816 affected animals born after the 1990 ban, and 95 cases in animals born after the 1996 complete ban.

 Similarly, in France, 752 cases of BSE were discovered in animals born after the introduction of the ban on meat and bone meal in cattle feed in 1990.
 These cases, known as NAIF (born after the ban on meat and bone meal), raised questions about compliance with the rules and the existence of a possible third route of contamination.